lsav/lise.me/_pages/wakeup.md

 The current status, as of September 6, 2016, is:

 - Completed building of headboard (physical parts).
-Headboard is now constructed out of brushed stainless steel on 1x4 lumber, mounted to drywall with keyhold mounts.
+Headboard is now constructed out of brushed stainless steel on 1x4 lumber, mounted to drywall with keyhole mounts.
 - Completed circuit, which consists of an [Arduino Uno](https://www.arduino.cc/en/Main/ArduinoBoardUno) connected to an [HC-05 Bluetooth module](http://www.canadarobotix.com/bluetooth/1258-hc-05-wireless-bluetooth-module) and an [Adafruit PWM chip](https://www.adafruit.com/product/1455) to drive the three gate mosfets that control each colour channel.